alexgoller/illumio-yelb/README.md

 #### Why the Illumio fork of Yelb

-I forked this from mreffere and was gladly using it as one of my demo apps for showing Illumio on containers.
+I forked this from (https://github.com/mreferre/yelb) mreffere and was gladly using it as one of my demo apps for showing Illumio on containers.
 I modified the application to have a Illumio style and builds local images hosted on ghcr.io.
+I removed this of the fork network as the upstream repo is orphaned and unmaintained.

+Please use this application for demo purposes only.

 ##### Original README here